|

 37. Download Everything For Offline Use!

 Like downloading the map offline beforehand, download any podcast or music you want to listen to.
-This can really eat your data if you’re listening and download music all day long.
+This can really use all your data if you’re listening and download music all day long.
 You don’t want any surprises.
 Also if you loose connection for a bit, it won’t matter.

 38. Play Eye Spy To Pass The Time